 The United States, in particular, has emerged as a global leader in food delivery, with billions of dollars flowing through these platforms.
 Speaking of on-demand food delivery apps in USA, DoorDash is one of the biggest names that comes to mind.

-Did you know that DoorDash has a 65% market share in the USA?
-Further, it also has a gross order volume higher than 53 billion USD.
+Did you know that DoorDash has a 68% market share in the USA?
+Further, it also has a gross order volume reaching approximately $100 billion USD in 2026

 Did these numbers impress you?